The 20 Best Movement Disorders Doctors in Taiwan

 Chung-ho, TPQ, TW

-Chien-tai Hong practices in Chung-ho, Taiwan.
+Chien-tai Hong practices practicing medicine in Chung-ho, Taiwan.
 Hong is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-Their top areas of expertise are Parkinson's Disease, Movement Disorders, Spastic Paraplegia Type 3A, Thrombectomy, and Deep Brain Stimulation.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Parkinson's Disease, Movement Disorders, Spastic Paraplegia Type 3A, Thrombectomy, and Deep Brain Stimulation.

 Advanced in Movement Disorders